-Canon 1300D versus Nikon P900
+Canon 1300D vs Nikon P900

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon Coolpix P900 are two digital cameras that were revealed to the public, respectively, in March 2016 and March 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in March 2016 and March 2015.
 The 1300D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably larger (11 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the P900 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.